ucb-152/lab6/README.md

 ```bash
 python tester_ref.py --benchmark
 ```
-This should output the execution times for each of the kernels, as well as the input parameters like batch size, channel count, image & filter fimensions, and date type.
+This should output the execution times for each of the kernels, as well as the input parameters like batch size, channel count, image & filter dimensions, and data type.

 Note that the tiled matmul version may be slightly slower than the plain matmul version (due to the reshaping, looping, etc), but it will be faster (and required) on architectures like Tranium that are meant for tiling and parallelization.

 ### Step 1: Brainstorm your implementation
 Before jumping directly into programming your kernel, take some time to brainstorm your implementation (reshaping, tiling, loading/storing, operations, etc).
-Optimizing a kernel for powerful custom accelerator is not a simple task!
-The amount of time your spend researching and preparing before development will considerably improve your experience.
-You will mitigate the amount of issues you will have to debug and potentially improve the end performance of your kernel by thinking about the optimizations in advance.
+Optimizing a kernel for a powerful custom accelerator is not a simple task!
+The amount of time you spend researching and preparing before development will considerably improve your experience.
+You will mitigate the number of issues you will have to debug and potentially improve the end performance of your kernel by thinking about the optimizations in advance.

 #### Optimization Tips:
 When mapping an algorithm or computation to a target hardware, here are some factors to take into consideration:
 - What hardware is available?
 In our case, what engines are available, and what are their capabilities, internal connections, throughputs, etc?
 - What is the memory system for our data?
 What hierarchy do we have, and what are the different levels of speed and storage size?
-What are the connections from the memory systems to the compute engines?
+What are the connections between memory systems and compute engines?
 - How is our algorithm and program structured?
 What are the data dependencies, and what data is reused in multiple computations?
-- Does the original computation have operations suited for the available compute hardware, or do we need to restructure the operations to efectively use our target architecture?
+- Does the original computation have operations suited for the available compute hardware, or do we need to restructure the operations to effectively use our target architecture?

 #### Brainstorm using NKI Simulate
 Once you have an idea of how you want to implement your kernel, you can program it in the `conv2d_nki` function in `conv2d.py`.
 Then, you can quickly test the kernel for functional accuracy using `nki.simulate_kernel`.